 Like many others on this list, PreSonus is a well-known brand.
 This is especially true among budding audiophiles.
-PreSonus offers excellent value and performance in all of their products.
+PreSonus offers excellent value and performance in all of its products.
 The ERIS E8 XT studio monitors are no different.
 These are excellent studio monitors, and they earn a strong recommendation from us.

 The Eris XT is an enhanced version of popular reference monitors.
 They made various improvements over their predecessors.
 They have a better transient response and a wider stereo image.
 This comes together to give you a bigger sweet spot.
 The low-end is also much better and focused on these monitors.

 The E8XT features an 8-inch custom-woven Kevlar woofer.
 As for the tweeter, it’s your standard 1-inch silk dome tweeter.
 These drivers deliver 140W of power, which is more than enough for both studio and general use.
 They have a low frequency of 35Hz.
 These monitors are versatile and provide great control over audio.
 You get three separate inputs: Balanced XLR, Balanced TRS, and an RCA unbalanced port.

 Apart from all of that, you also get level control and dedicated eq controls.
 Of course, room tuning is also available here.
 Position matters a lot for studio speakers so the acoustic space control feature helps out here.
 The only downside is that these monitors come with mediocre cables.
 Apart from that, these are excellent studio monitors for the money.
 Enthusiasts might demand more, but these are great for more than 90% of people.